Trump’s quest to end the Affordable Care Act arrives at Supreme Court

 It was also what saved the law in its initial challenge at the Supreme Court.
 Chief Justice John G. Roberts Jr. said the penalty for not buying insurance could be construed as a tax, and thus the law was constitutional under Congress’s taxing power.

-When the Republican-controlled Congress failed to kill Obamacare in 2017, it did what it thought was the next best thing: it reduced to zero the penalty for not complying with the mandate.
+When the Republican-controlled Congress failed to kill the ACA in 2017, it did what it thought was the next best thing: It reduced to zero the penalty for not complying with the mandate.

-Texas and the other red states seized on that to say it could no longer be seen as a tax — it raises no revenue — and the court’s 2012 reason for upholding the law was gone.
+Texas and other red states seized on that to say it could no longer be seen as a tax — it raises no revenue — and the court’s 2012 reason for upholding the law was gone.

 “The ACA contains an unconstitutional command that can no longer be saved as a tax,” Texas argues.

 But those defending the law say that’s too clever.
-For one thing, if the penalty for not complying with the mandate is zero, the plaintiffs and the states are not harmed, and thus lack the essential ingredient for bringing a lawsuit.
+For one thing, if the penalty for not complying with the mandate is zero, the plaintiffs and the states are not harmed and thus lack the essential ingredient for bringing a lawsuit.

-And because the 2017 Congress left the mandate on the books, and simply zeroed out the formerly income-based penalty, it could be revised as a tax at any time, with a solution as simple as setting the penalty at $1.
+Because the 2017 Congress left the mandate on the books, and simply zeroed out the formerly income-based penalty, it could be revised as a tax at any time, with a solution as simple as setting the penalty at $1.

-But even allowing that the challengers have standing to bring a lawsuit, and that the mandate can no longer be saved as a tax, the question becomes, in nonlegal terms: so what?
+But even allowing that the challengers have standing to bring a lawsuit, and that the mandate can no longer be saved as a tax, the question becomes, in nonlegal terms: So what?

-Texas and the Trump administration, to slightly different degrees, say that all or most of the law must fall.
+Texas and the Trump administration, to slightly different degrees, say all or most of the law must fall.
 The 2010 Congress said the mandate was essential to the law working, and the Supreme Court agreed.

 But the defenders say it is the last revision of the law, made in 2017, that is the most important.
 Congress intended for the law to carry on even without a penalty for individual compliance.
 The court’s standard is that Congress’s intent is the most important consideration for the court when deciding whether a law can be severed from its unconstitutional portion.